Why pay Agency fees when we can do it ourselves!?

 Our hierarchy doesn’t like paying Agency fees – so we decided to do it ourselves.

 Meanwhile another 2 weeks went by and the applications from our ads were mounting.
 There were over 50 written applications for the Sales Manager’s role – I know because I went through every one of them.
 It was an eye opener going through those resumes.
-We had applicants who had no relevant industry experience and they were over half the applicants!
+Over half the applicants had no relevant industry experience!
 It took another 2 weeks to sort out 10 applicants who looked good enough to interview.

 By this time I was getting behind in my reports and the business was beginning to suffer and we still had no Sales Manager.
 Fortunately we have 2 Senior Sales Exec’s in our team who were able to pick up some of the slack but the pressure on them to achieve their own sales budgets was beginning to show.